Deploying a CakePHP application to Elastic Beanstalk - AWS Elastic Beanstalk

 When you finish working with Elastic Beanstalk, you can terminate your environment.
 Elastic Beanstalk terminates all AWS resources associated with your environment, such as Amazon EC2 instances, database instances, load balancers, security groups, and alarms.

-To terminate your Elastic Beanstalk environment
+To terminate your Elastic Beanstalk environment from the console

 1. Open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.